Rahulab14/e-commerce/README.md

 ## Milestone 20
 - Created an backend endpoint that sends all the user data using mail.

+## Milestone 22
+- Created an backend endpoint that stores the address inside user profile in the database.
 - Created an frontend profile page that displays all the user data.